MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-manage-sequences.md

 9. Select **More options** in the upper-right corner of the page, and then select **Save**.

 10. Select **More options** again, and then select **Activate** to activate the sequence.

+    >[!NOTE]
+    >At a time, you can have upto 250 active sequences in your organization.

 11. Select **Yes** in the confirmation message that appears.